- About PS&F

 May 25, 2017

 It is helpful to know what percentage of the business your organization represents for that co-packer/private labeler (CP/PL).
 If you are large enough, you can receive preferential treatment.
 As CP/PLs are spread out all over the country, there may be logistical challenges with performing regular walkthroughs of the facility to ensure your brand and quality standards are being met.
-It is critical to regularly request updated third-party audits of the facility to make sure your partner is meeting federal standards as well.
+It is critical to regularly request updated third party audits of the facility to make sure your partner is meeting federal standards as well.
 The co-packer should be held to your requested levels of certifications, product quality, packaging, and safety.

 There is no definitive answer for all organizations on the best way to handle the risk associated with using a third party to manufacture their product.
 First, make sure the CP/PL utilizes your testing standards and regularly scheduled audits are performed.
 In your contractual agreement, clearly define the responsibilities of each party and the indemnification language.

 The unfortunate reality is, even with the best quality control, contracts that indemnify your organization, and a robust recall policy; it is your brand and reputation on the line for a defective product, regardless of who is at fault.
 You may need to beef up your staff for receiving customer complaints and track them closely.
 There could be fines from retailers for pulling product from shelves.
 Some retailers will require multiple audits before carrying your goods again.
-Finally, the end consumer will quickly turn their allegiance elsewhere, as we’ve seen with the large recalls at Chipotle and Samsung.
-Parker, Smith & Feek can help you take the steps necessary to protect your business from a potential recall event, call us today to learn more.
+Finally, the end consumer will quickly turn their allegiance elsewhere, as we’ve seen with large past recalls at Chipotle and Samsung.
+Parker, Smith & Feek can help you take the steps necessary to protect your business from a potential recall event; call us today to learn more.

 The views and opinions expressed within are those of the author(s) and do not necessarily reflect the official policy or position of Parker, Smith & Feek.
 While every effort has been taken in compiling this information to ensure that its contents are totally accurate, neither the publisher nor the author can accept liability for any inaccuracies or changed circumstances of any information herein or for the consequences of any reliance placed upon it.